Make-it-Real: Unleashing Large Multimodal Model for Painting 3D Objects with Realistic Materials: Related Work

-\textbf{Material Capture and Generation.} Recent studies such as MatPalette\cite{lopes2023material} and TwoshotBRDF\cite{boss2020two} have made progress in the recognition and extraction of 3D object materials, allowing for the retrieval of SVBRDF information from images of real materials\cite{lopes2023material} and combining object shape and illumination \cite{boss2020two}.
-On the other hand, works like Paint-it\cite{youwang2023paint}, Matlaber\cite{xu2023matlaber}, Fantasia3D\cite{chen2023fantasia3d}, and TANGO\cite{chen2022tango} focus on generating text-controllable 3D meshes with physically-based rendering material properties.
-However, these methods either require extensive training beforehand or suffer from long computational times for generating complete PBR maps due to the calculation of SDS Loss.
-Additionally, they are limited to synthesizing only a subset of PBR textures and cannot generate the full range of material properties, such as height and displacement.
+\textbf{Material Capture and Generation.} Recent studies such as Material Palette\cite{lopes2023material}, MatSim\cite{drehwald2023one}, TwoshotBRDF\cite{boss2020two} have made progress in the recognition and extraction of 3D object materials, allowing for the retrieval of SVBRDF information from images of real materials\cite{lopes2023material} and combining object shape and illumination \cite{boss2020two}, but they fail to extract and infer the materials of 3D objects with only albedo.
+On the other hand, works like Paint-it\cite{youwang2023paint}, Matlaber\cite{xu2023matlaber}, Collaborative\cite{vainer2024collaborative}, Fantasia3D\cite{chen2023fantasia3d}, and TANGO\cite{chen2022tango} focus on generating text-controllable 3D meshes with physically-based rendering material properties.
+However, these methods require either extensive training time on BRDF datasets or long inference time for generating materials.
+Additionally, they are limited to synthesizing only a subset of PBR textures and cannot generate the full range of material properties, such as height and displacement, which are essential for the fine tactile perception of object surfaces.

 \textbf{Multimodal Large Language Models.} In the wake of the advancements achieved by large language models (LLMs)~\cite{Brown2020LanguageMA,openai2023gpt,Chowdhery2022PaLMSL,Anil2023PaLM2T,Hoffmann2022TrainingCL,Touvron2023LLaMAOA}, domain of research has increasingly turned its attention towards multimodal large language models (MLLMs).
 Recent advances in this field focus on the integration of vision understanding capabilities with LLMs~\cite{zhang2023internlmxcomposer,Alayrac2022FlamingoAV,Li2023BLIP2BL,Li2022BLIPBL,Huang2023LanguageIN,Driess2023PaLMEAE,Awadalla2023OpenFlamingoAO,dong2024internlmxcomposer2,sun2023alphaclip,qi2023gpt4point,chen2023sharegpt4v}.The advent of GPT-4V~\cite{2023GPT4VisionSC} has marked a significant milestone in the evolution of MLLMs, demonstrating groundbreaking 2D comprehending capabilities and open-world knowledge.
 Although GPT-4V cannot directly process 3D data, a pioneering work , GPTEval3D~\cite{wu2023gpteval3d}, first exploited GPT-4V's ability in evaluating the quality of generated 3D objects, and found that GPT-4V's judgement was in line with human evaluation.
 In this work, we delve into a new application of GPT-4V for material assignment of 3D objects.